Student Employment Opportunities

 Ability to handle projects independently, with absolute confidentiality and sensitivity to campus policies and objectives.
 Demonstrates computer skills; including word processing, spreadsheet, electronic mail and web browser software.
 Skill to independently develop administrative procedures and systems in support of job responsibilities.
 Skill to set priorities independently to reflect relative importance of job responsibilities.
 Excellent interpersonal skills; ability to work well with a diverse group of individuals.
 Skill to work accurately and efficiently with large amounts of detailed numerical data while under pressures of time constraints and frequent interruptions.
 Skill to establish and maintain comprehensive file system with easy user access.
 Punctual and conscientious.

-Web Developer NEW
+Web Software Developer

 Primary activities include upgrading Windows, Mac OS, Linux, server platforms, networked printers, computer accessories, websites and networks in addition to desktop and server hardware and software maintenance and technical support.
 Successful candidates will translate complex technical issues into easy-to-understand terms for non-technical end-users across the Student Center and is eager to learn a variety of hardware and software components.